AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-Now after getting success from the tests, we can continue to uncomment the third test, and write down the functionality we wanted.
+After ensuring that the tests still are successful, we can continue by uncommenting the third test, and write down the functionality we wanted.

 ```csharp
 [Test]